Māori and conservation

-The Māori people have had a strong and changing conservation ethic from the time of their discovery and settlement of New Zealand until the present day.
+The Māori people have had a strong and changing conservation ethic since their discovery and settlement of New Zealand.
 This is closely tied to their spiritual beliefs.

 Māori settlement

-The Maori people first arrived in New Zealand in 950 AD.
+The Māori people first arrived in New Zealand in around the 14th century.
 At the time, the biodiversity of New Zealand was much greater than the current state with the only mammals being three species of bats.
 As a result, a large and diverse bird population inhabited the forests of the land.
 The largest known species of eagle, Haast's eagle, was native to the South Island.
-The impact of the Maori people had an adverse impact on the land.
+The impact of the Māori people had an adverse impact on the land.
 They hunted the flightless moa to extinction and cleared large swathes of forests, both to make way for settlements and to light fires in order to more easily hunt birds.
 Approximately half the native forests of New Zealand were destroyed within the first several hundred years.
-Without their primary foodsource (the moa) Haast's Eagle became extinct sometime in the 15th century.
-The Maori people also introduced the Polynesian Rat to New Zealand, which was devastating for the local bird populations.
-It is likely that the rats were brought as a food source by Maori settlers, but escaped and soon infested the island.
+Without their primary food source (the moa) Haast's eagle became extinct sometime in the 15th century.
+The Māori people also introduced the Polynesian rat to New Zealand, which was devastating for the local bird populations.
+It is likely that the rats were brought as a food source by Māori settlers, but escaped and soon infested the island.
 This was especially harmful to the avian species of New Zealand which had evolved with no behavioural defence against the rats, as they had few, if any, natural predators.

-The Maori's daily life was dictated by the season.
+The Māori's daily life was dictated by the season.
 The planting season was in October and the harvest in February.
 The trapping of rats and birds was commonly practised by the forest tribes.
 Despite a relatively small population, the tribes claimed ownership of the entire island, periodically visiting land to substantiate claims.
-For the Maori, the land was not merely a resource, but a connection to ancestors.
+For the Māori, the land was not merely a resource, but a connection to ancestors.
 The mana of the tribe was strongly associated with the lands of that tribe.
-From this came the Maori proverb "Man perishes, but the land remains."
-The Maori beliefs included Atua, invisible spirits connected to natural phenomena such as rainbows, trees, or stones.
+From this came the Māori proverb "Man perishes, but the land remains."
+The Māori beliefs included atua, invisible spirits connected to natural phenomena such as rainbows, trees, or stones.
 Sacred pools were known as wai tapu.
-It is the policy of the New Zealand Green Party to return wai tapu to the iwi, as some are currently under control of the Conservation Estate.
-Large number of New Zealand pigeons flocking to feed on the fruit of the toromiro is an indicator of the mana of the forest.
-Because of this, this bird is generally only hunted for special occasions; the feathers are worn by Maori women of high social status.
+It is the policy of the New Zealand Green Party to return wai tapu to the iwi, as some are currently part of the Conservation Estate.
+A large number of New Zealand pigeons flocking to feed on the fruit of the toromiro is an indicator of the mana of the forest.
+Because of this, this bird is generally only hunted for special occasions; the feathers are worn by Māori women of high social status.

-Rāhui is a form of protection of natural resources that Maori implemented as a conservation measure as well as for other reasons.
+Rāhui is a form of protection of natural resources that Māori implemented as a conservation measure as well as for other reasons.